 - Justification for the use of the particular functional forms for survival is required.
-Sensitivity analysis exploring alternate functional forms should be provided. - The progression free survival functions must be estimated properly.
-They are incorrectly specified and lead to illogical results i.e. survival of 103%. - When partitioning transition out of the progression free state, the model should have an explicit method of calculating the proportion who die versus the proportion who progress. - Survival post progression should be a function of the time in the post progression state not the time since the start of treatment as currently. - Utility values in progression free state should be assumed the same for both treatments.
+This requires exploration of both AIC and clinical validity. - The progression free survival functions must be estimated properly.
+This requires access to the original raw data.
+When partitioning transition out of the progression free state, the model should have an explicit method of calculating the proportion that die versus the proportion who progress.
+The current method does not allow for this. - The progression free survival functions must include data from those withdrawn from the clinical study due to toxicity. - Analysis requires proper specification of transition probabilities. - Survival analysis should not exclude patients with toxicities as this biases' the results in favour of bendamustine. - Utility values in the progression-free state should be assumed the same for both treatments.